 The normal color scheme for the Tu-160 is overall white, which has led aircrews to nickname it the "White Swan".
 Individual aircraft are generally named after Russian heroes.BACK_TO_TOP

-* By the time of the collapse of the Soviet Union in 1991, 35 Tu-160s had been built or were on their way to being completed.
-With the breakup of the old Soviet empire, 19 of these aircraft ended up in the hands of the Ukraine; the Russians inked a deal with the Ukrainians in 1999 to obtain eight of these Tu-160s in exchange for debt forgiveness.
-The Ukrainians, who had declared themselves a non-nuclear power, scrapped the rest except for one reserved as a museum display.
+* By the time of the collapse of the Soviet Union in 1991, 32 operational Tu-160s had been built, with four more in assembly -- two of these would be completed eventually.
+With the breakup of the old Soviet empire, 19 of these aircraft ended up in the hands of Ukraine; the Russians inked a deal with the Ukrainians in 1999 to obtain eight of these Tu-160s, in exchange for debt forgiveness.
+The Ukrainians, who had declared themselves a non-nuclear power, scrapped the rest, except for one reserved as a museum display.

-As of 2005, there were 14 Tu-160s in service with the VVS, plus four at Zhukovskiy for trials.
-The Kazan plant has continued to build them, if at a very low rate; it appears that they may simply be completing machines partly constructed before the fall of the USSR.
+Ironically, the Tu-160 was not formally accepted into full VVS service until the end of 2005, an indication of the chaos in the new Russian state.
+As of 2015, the VVS had 16 operational Tu-160s, it seems including a number being used in trials, two having been lost in crashes; the goal is to bring the fleet up to 30, via rebuilds or new production.
 The small number of Tu-160s in VVS service have a visibility all out of proportion to their numbers, since in 2007 Russian President Vladimir Putin announced that Russian would resume strategic flights that had been abandoned from 1991.
 Since that announcement, the Tu-160s have flown across the oceans and occasionally brushed Western airspaces, to be escorted by intercepting fighters.
 The strategic flights are strictly political in nature, little more than a symbol that Russia still remains a strategic military power.
+Tu-160s also conducted missions in support of the Syrian government from 2015, launching cruise missiles to perform strikes on rebel groups.

 Only one model of the Tu-160 has been produced, but a number of others were considered, though ultimately not implemented:

 One of the most interesting concepts was the "Tu-160SK", which was to be a carrier for the "Burlak" light space launch vehicle, hauled under the aircraft's centerline.
 The Burlak was to be able to put about a tonne in low Earth orbit.
-A Tu-160 dummied up as Tu-160SK was displayed at the Paris Air Show in 1995, that being the first time a Tu-160 was flown to the West for a close inspection.
-The Burlak program ended up on hold.
+A Tu-160 dummied up as a Tu-160SK was displayed at the Paris Air Show in 1995, that being the first time a Tu-160 was flown to the West for a close inspection.
+The Burlak program ended up in limbo.

 During the 1980s, the Tupolev OKB conducted studies on a Mach 4 "Tu-260" and a Mach 6 "Tu-360" follow-ons.
 They had little resemblance to the Tu-160, looking more like some kind of space shuttle; neither project went anywhere, which was just as well.
 As the speed of an intercontinental-range aircraft increasingly goes above Mach 3, it becomes more and more sensible to consider a suborbital vehicle that doesn't have to worry about the atmosphere getting in the way.
 There was more realistic work on a flying-wing bomber, the "B-90", somewhat comparable to the US B-2 Stealth Bomber, but the B-90 also came to nothing.

 * Although none of the follow-on Tu-160 variants actually happened, they did contribute ideas and technology for improvements to the existing Tu-160 fleet.
-The Blackjacks now in service with the VVS are being updated to "Tu-160M" standard, with the update including:
+Blackjacks now in service with the VVS are to be updated to "Tu-160M1" configuration, featuring:

 * Sources include: